omar-elshamy/acp-node/README.md

 ## Examples

-For detailed usage examples, please refer to the [`examples/raw`](./examples/raw) directory in this repository.
-This directory contains raw examples demonstrating direct usage of the ACP Node SDK without any agentic framework integration, including:
+For detailed usage examples, please refer to the [`examples`](./examples/) directory in this repository.

-- [`self_evaluation/`](./examples/raw/self_evaluation) - Examples of self-evaluation pattern where the buyer evaluates their own job deliverables
-- [`external_evaluation/`](./examples/raw/external_evaluation) - Examples of external evaluation pattern where a third-party evaluator reviews job deliverables

-Each example directory contains detailed implementation instructions and best practices.
+Refer to each example folder for more details.

 ## Contributing